alexwlchan/alexwlchan.net/src/_drafts/netlify-bandwidth-graph.md

   index_light: "#464d3e"
   index_dark:  "#d9d9b9"
 ---
+{% comment %}
+  Card image based on https://www.pexels.com/photo/a-close-up-of-a-water-gauge-4744721/
+{% endcomment %}

 I currently host this site on Netlify's Starter plan, which means I can serve 100GB of bandwidth per month.
-That's usually plenty, and I've only exceeded it a few times -- this site is mostly text, and I have a modest audience.
+That's usually plenty, and I've only exceeded it a few times -- this site is mostly text, and I only have a modest audience.

-I can see how much bandwidth I'm using in the Netlify dashboard:
+I can see how much bandwidth I've used in the Netlify dashboard:

 {%
   picture